thisisjonchen/mlnotes/README.md

 - Recall our Bagged Decision Tree algorithm.
 We are going to tweak it slightly under "Use sampling with replacement to create a new training set of size $m$"
 - The methodology is similar, but instead of picking from all examples with equal (1/$m$) probability, make it more likely to pick misclassified examples from *previously trained trees*
   - Looks at what we are not doing "quite well at" and tries to build future decision trees to be better at that misclassification problem

+### When to Use Decision Trees
+Decision Trees and Tree Ensembles:
+- Works well on tabular (structured/spreadsheet) data
+- Not recommended for unstructured data (images, audio, or text)
+- Fast to train
+- Small decision trees may be human-interpretable
+- Most of the time, use XGBoost

+Neural Networks:
+-  Works well on all types of data, including tabular (structured) and unstructured data
+-  May be slower than a decision tree
+-  Works with transfer learning
+-  When building a system of multiple models working together, it might be easier to string together multiple neural networks